rimutaka/spotify-playlist-builder/README.md

 Once the extension is running, you can close the Spotify tab or navigate away from the playlist.
 It will continue creating a shuffled sample of your library in the background.

 The extension popup window receives updates from the background script working on the task.
 Keep it open to watch the progress.
 More information is logged into the browser console by WASM and JS scripts.
+No logs are stored or transmitted anywhere.

 ### Screenshots